jellyfish-tom/PWA-boilerplate/readme.md

 - `yarn precommit or prepush` - I've provided those so you can add your githooks
 - `yarn test` - to run JEST

-To check other scripts used in process, just check `package.json` scripts section.
+To check other scripts you may use (or are used by above scripts), just check `package.json` scripts section.

 Thanks and have fun coding! :)